oskran/localUncertainty/localUncertainty.md

 ## 6 telemarksavisa
 ```

+I therefore only use papers up until 2013.

 ```r
 database <- database %>% filter(year <= 2013)
 ```

-How has the number of unique newspapers in the database been reduced?
+How has the number of unique newspapers in the database been reduced by the data cleaning?

 ```r
 data.frame(operation = c("Original data", "Removed non-Norwegian", "Combined series", "Removed one obs."), uniquePapers)